 - 80% of offenders abuse either drugs or alcohol.

 - Nearly 50% of inmates are clinically addicted.

 - About 60% of offenders test positive for illegal drugs upon arrest.

 - 60-80% of drug abusers commit a new crime after they are released from prison.

-- Approximately 95% of offenders resume substance abuse after being release
+- Approximately 95% of offenders resume substance abuse after being release from prison.

 (Source: National Association of Drug Court Professionals)